 In the analysis of one-operator-at-a-time, we can extract two types of information which are complementary to each other.
 First, we can get constraints for different operators from different LFV processes.
 Second, assuming a perturbative SMEFT coefficient $(|\mathcal C(\Lambda)|\leq 1)$ we can probe the highest NP scale for each LFV observable.
 In the following, we discuss our results separately for $\mu$ decay and $\tau$ decay channels.

-\subsubsection{$\mu-e$ sector}
+\subsubsection{$\mu$--$e$ sector}

 The availability of multiple LFV decay channels in the $\mu$--$e$ sector provides a diverse set of complementary bounds on the Wilson coefficients considered in this analysis.
-This is evident from the fact that WCs can take a relatively weaker constraint $\sim 10^{2}$ (\eg~see $\eta$ LFV decay for $[\lQ1]_{1212}$), as well as a very strong constraint $\sim 10^{-6}$ for some others (\eg~see CR$(\mu\to e)$ in Gold nuclei for $[\lQ1]_{1211}$).
-Naturally, in the presence of a single operator at the high-energy scale, the constraints would be proportional to the precision of the experimental limit.
+This is evident from the fact that WCs can have a relatively weaker constraint $\sim 10^{2}$ (\eg~see $\eta$ LFV decay for $(\lQ1)_{1212}$), or it can have a very strong constraint $\sim 10^{-6}$ for some others (\eg~see CR$(\mu\to e)$ in Gold nuclei for $(\lQ1)_{1211}$).
+Naturally, in the presence of a single operator at the high-energy scale, the constraints on the WCs would be proportional to the precision of the experimental limit.

 Along its vertical axis, Fig.\,\ref{Fig:emuplot} represents the limits on WCs of all vector LFV $2q2\ell$ operators with indices given in both Tables-\ref{Tab:Operator_different-quark_indices} and \ref{Tab:Operator_same-quark_indices}.
 In many cases, instead of a combined value, the experimental data for LFV decay channels with $\ell_1^-\ell_2^+$ and $\ell_1^+\ell_2^-$ are reported separately.
-Therefore, we include both combinations in our analysis and present the corresponding results separately.
-If we look from bottom-up, for a particular observable, the figure gives us a complete picture of the relative strengths of all vector operators with different chirality.
+Therefore, we include both the combinations in our analysis and present the corresponding results separately.
+If we look from bottom-up, for a particular observable, the figure gives us a complete picture of the relative strengths of all vector operators with different chiralities.
 The horizontal axis shows the constraints on a particular WC coming from different processes.